 10. Add a Pin-It Button To Your Website

-Add the pin-it button to your website to make your integration with Pinterest seamless and help improve your results.
+Add the Pin-it button to your website to make your integration with Pinterest seamless and help improve your results.
 This will make it easier for users to share your content on Pinterest and help you gain traction on the platform.
-Studies show that people who use Pinterest spend nearly 30 percent more in retail that people who don’t use Pinterest, so when shoppers can pin your products to their pages they’ll have better odds of completing a purchase down the line.
+Studies show that almost 50 percent of Pinterest users who are millennials buy something after interacting with it on Pinterest.
+When shoppers can pin your products to their pages they’ll have better odds of completing a purchase down the line.

 11. Enable Rich Pins

-Once you have a “pin-it” widget installed on your website, have your dev enable rich pins.
-Rich pins pull product information into your pin description from a plug-in installed on your website or the image’s alt description.
+Once you have a Pin-it widget integrated on your website, have your dev enable rich pins.
+Rich Pins pull product information into your pin description from a plug-in installed on your website or the image’s alt description.
 When a person pins your products directly from your website, SEO keyword rich and educational information populate in the description.
 This helps your SEO within Pinterest as well as gives accurate context to other pinners who see these pins.

 13. Improve Your Presence Off of Pinterest Too